-Identification of the signatory: The Subscriber of the Certificate can authenticate, in front of another party, its identity, demonstrating the association of its private key with the respective public key, contained in the Certificate.
-The subscriber may validly identify himself/herself to any person by signing an e-mail or any other file.

-Integrity of the signed document: The use of this Certificate guarantees that the signed document is intact, that is, it guarantees that the document was not altered or modified after it was signed by the Subscriber.
+- Identification of the signatory and his/her relationship with the institution: The Subscriber of the Certificate can authenticate, in front of another party, its identity and its link to the institution, demonstrating the association of its private key with the respective public key, contained in the Certificate.
+The subscriber may validly identify himself/herself to any person by signing an email or any other file. - Integrity of the signed document: The use of this Certificate guarantees that the signed document is intact, that is, it guarantees that the document was not altered or modified after it was signed by the Subscriber.
 It certifies that the message received by the User is the same as the one issued by the Subscriber

-Non-repudiation of origin: The use of this Certificate also guarantees that the person signing the document cannot repudiate it, i.e. the Subscriber who has signed it cannot deny the authorship or integrity of the document.

-Although it is possible to use it for data encryption, it is not recommended because it is not possible to recover the encrypted data in case of loss of the private key by the Subscriber.
+- Non-repudiation of origin: The use of this Certificate also guarantees that the person signing the document cannot repudiate it, i.e. the Subscriber who has signed it cannot deny the authorship or integrity of the document. - Although it is possible to use it for data encryption, it is not recommended because it is not possible to recover the encrypted data in case of loss of the private key by the Subscriber.
 The Subscriber or the User shall do so, in any case, under his own responsibility.

-The Authorized Qualified Certificates do not identify or bind the Authorizer to third parties, but only the subscriber that appears in them.
-They do not presuppose any type of empowerment of the natural person (Subscriber) with respect to the Authorizing natural or legal person.
+The Personal Certificates of Professional Personnel do not identify nor bind the business entity that appears in the same but the natural person and do not presuppose any type of power of attorney of the natural person (Subscriber) with respect to the legal person (Applicant).

-The certificates described in this policy are qualified certificates, which are also in accordance with the provisions of Article 51 ofRegulation 910/2014, which states in the second paragraph that, qualified certificates issued to natural persons in accordance with Directive 1999/93/EC shall be considered Qualified Certificates of electronic signature under this Regulation until they expire.
+The certificates described in this policy are qualified certificates, which are also in accordance with the provisions of Article 51 of Regulation 910/2014, which states in the second paragraph that, qualified certificates issued to natural persons in accordance with Directive 1999/93/EC shall be considered Qualified Certificates of electronic signature under this Regulation until they expire.
 These certificates serve as the basis for the generation of qualified electronic signatures created by means of a qualified electronic signature creation device.

-Authorized Qualified certificates must necessarily be used with a qualified electronic signature creation device in accordance with applicable law and this policy.
-Guaranteeing the identity of the subscriber and of the holder of the private signature key, being suitable to offer support to the qualified electronic signature; that is, the advanced electronic signature based on a qualified certificate and generated by means of a qualified signature creation device.
-The qualified electronic signature shall have the same value with respect to data recorded in electronic form as a handwritten signature has with respect to data recorded on paper.
+Professional Association Personnel certificates must necessarily be used with a qualified electronic signature creation device, in accordance with applicable law and this policy.
+Guaranteeing the identity of the subscriber and of the holder of the private signature key, being suitable to support the qualified electronic signature; that is, the advanced electronic signature based on a qualified certificate and generated by means of a qualified signature creation device.
+The qualified electronic signature shall have a legal effect equivalent to that of a handwritten signature.